Wednesday, 29 July 2020

 Jukan - Jukan is Scandinavia's gritty blonde equivalent of Bomba.
 He inspired Ruthie O’Rourke and in turn is inspired by Torry Gredsted’s Paw.

-Shonen Zamba - Shonen Zamba is set initially in the Guiana Highlands, though misplaced wildlife and cultures aren't much of a deal, as this is possibly the original Wasuke Abe run.
+Shonen Zamba - Shonen Zamba is set initially in Mato Grosso, though misplaced wildlife and cultures aren't much of a deal, as this is likely a Kazuyoshi ‘Wasuke’ Abe comic which did blend a couple of cultures because Brazil is itself a multicultural country.

-Yataca - Yataca is France's equivalent of Bomba, though he was raised by his geologist parents in South America instead of being not remembered by them.
+Yataca - Yataca is France's equivalent of Bomba, though he was born to and raised by his geologist parents in South America instead of being not remembered by them.
 He then moved to Africa as well.

 Kio - A Chilean Bomba Clone who lives in the Amazon.
 His contemporary is Tumac and his expy is Shu Hagiwara of the Nice Barbarian (ステキに野蛮人) manga by Kazuyoshi ‘Wayu’ Suzumiya.